 It appears that the crowds were following a local funeral and of course no better place than to find all of Limerick’s society better represented than on the streets of early Georgian Limerick.
 I say this because the advertisements in the newspapers for drapery and millinery goods appear to fit with what I am looking at in this picture.
 I believe it be an accurate and honest attempt by the artist to re produce life in Limerick as he saw it.

-Aside from advertisement there were numerous short notices of items that were lost or found some included a reward.
-In 1774 particularly I noted that items lost varied from animals, pistols, jewellery, lace, books and clothing.
-In one case Rev. William Kennedy, Parish Priest of Newport, Co.
-Tipperary, found a ‘silk oyle coat’, BUT before getting the item back the owner had to pay the cost of the short notice..
-However, a kindly Mr. Bowen found ‘a new smart cock’d hat’ which was ‘pretty much worn with a band and buckle’, but he was happy to hand it back to the owner without any conditions.
-Another noticed entitled ‘Anonymous’ he /she claimed to have lost ‘a small woven band box, containing blend lace, lappet and tippet, 2 pairs of white pendants and a landscape bracelet set in gold in a small black Shagreen case’.
-It is clear from all these notices that cherished items were not always of high monetary value.
+Aside from advertisements in the local newspapers there were numerous short notices of items that were lost or found.
+Some people offered a reward.
+Lost and found items in the Limerick Chronicle of 1774 varied from animals, pistols, jewellery, lace, books and items of clothing.
+In one case, Rev. William Kennedy, Parish Priest of Newport, Co.
+Tipperary, had found a ‘silk oyle coat’, BUT before he would return it, the the owner had to pay the cost of the short notice.
+However, a kindly Mr. Bowen found ‘a new smart cock’d hat’ which was ‘pretty much worn with a band and buckle’.
+He however, was happy to hand it back to the owner without any conditions.
+Another noticed entitled ‘Anonymous’ he /she claimed to have lost ‘a small woven band box, containing blend lace, both lappet and tippet, 2 pairs of white pendants and a landscape bracelet set in gold in a small black Shagreen case’.
+A reward was offered but it did not state the amount.
+It is clear from these notices that cherished items were not always of high monetary value.